In 2015, fitness clothing brand Lorna Jane found themselves in the headlines for all the wrong reasons.

 As an HR Consultant, I see clients all the time that don’t understand the legal requirements around recruitment.
 There are many complex issues around discrimination.

-Discrimination legislation is covered at both state level (click here for Victorian legislation) and federal level.
+Discrimination legislation is covered at both the state level and federal level.
 The state requirements can vary.
 This legislation applies to both current and prospective employees so is applicable in the recruitment process.

 The legislation lists characteristics that you are prohibited from discriminating on.
 These include age, gender, sexual orientation, race, disability, pregnancy, family responsibilities, religion and some others depending on your state.